 ELIAS Animal Health has developed a unique treatment protocol that vaccinates the dog with its own cancer cells to produce an immune response.
 Personalized T cells are then safely obtained from the patient through apheresis and then “super charged” to produce a large population of killer T cells that are reinfused into the patient to kill the cancer.

-ELIAS Cancer Immunotherapy (ECI™) is significantly less toxic than traditional radiotherapy and chemotherapy.
-ECI could be used to treat every type of cancer, regardless of stage at diagnosis.
+ELIAS Cancer Immunotherapy (ECI™) is being evaluated as a treatment either alone, or in combination with chemotherapy or radiotherapy.
+ECI has the potential to be used to treat many types of cancer.
 ELIAS is taking cancer treatment to new heights.

 Clinical trials.
 Initiated.